aws/aws-cdk/design/aws-guidelines.md

 into an `{ "Fn::Join" }` expression which includes the relevant intrinsic functions.

+If needed, you can query whether an object includes unresolved tokens by using the `cdk.unresolved(x)` function.

 Resource attributes should use a type that corresponds to the __resolved__ AWS CloudFormation type (e.g. `string`, `string[]`).

+At the moment, attributes that represent strings, are represented as `string` in the `CfnFoo` resource.
+However, other types of tokens (string arrays, numbers) are still represented as `Token`.
+You can use `token.toList()` to represent a token as a string array, and soon we will also have `toNumber()`.

 ## Resource Class